-American School, United States, Friedrich Billiods, circa 1847-circa 1849, oil on canvas, Gift of Cornelius Hauck, 2013.166
+ACTIVITY: "That slightly raised brow must have been his calling card."
+Can you raise one eyebrow?
+Take a selfie trying to mimic Billiod's expression.
+American School, United States, Friedrich Billiods, circa 1847-circa 1849, oil on canvas, Gift of Cornelius Hauck, 2013.166 LOOK AGAIN:

+"The other thing I love about this painting is how real and approachable Billiods looks - appropriately, someone you might like to have a beer with."
 "I am stuck on the bizarre intensity of this image - especially the place where Peter's face almost touches Paul's."

-In this painting, the apostles Peter and Paul are meeting in a Roman prison.
+ACTIVITY: In this painting, the apostles Peter and Paul are meeting in a Roman prison.
 Write a few sentences about what you think they might be saying to each other.

-Fernando Gallego (1468-1507), Spain, Saint Paul Visiting Saint Peter Visiting in Prison, circa 1500, oil and tempera on panel, Mr. and Mrs. Harry S. Leyman Endowment, 1961.230
+Fernando Gallego (1468-1507), Spain, Saint Paul Visiting Saint Peter Visiting in Prison, circa 1500, oil and tempera on panel, Mr. and Mrs. Harry S. Leyman Endowment, 1961.230 LOOK AGAIN:

 Nathaniel is intrigued by Peter's face almost touching Paul's.
 Why do you think the artist painted the figures so closely together?

-"It's easy to fall into the trap of thinking about the world in disconnected pieces."

-These puppets were performed in honor of Amanikpo members to celebrate individual successes.
+MyCAM Curator's Choice: Fearless Faces "It's easy to fall into the trap of thinking about the world in disconnected pieces."
+ACTIVITY: These puppets were performed in honor of Amanikpo members to celebrate individual successes.
 Can you think of any similar traditions that we use in the U.S.?

 "If this figure looks oddly modern to you, check the date.
 It makes me wonder how much the maker knew about contemporary culture in Europe."

-Ogoni People, Africa, Puppet Figure, post-1950, wood, Gift of Thomas D. Slater, 1991.36

-Focus on the Details

-It is all about the fine details in these works, some of Nathaniel's favorites.
+Ogoni People, Africa, Puppet Figure, post-1950, wood, Gift of Thomas D. Slater, 1991.36 Focus on the Details It is all about the fine details in these works, some of Nathaniel's favorites.
 "The story behind this work of art is all in the details."

-"Think about the pleasure the artist has taken in painting the knife Pomona clutches.
+ACTIVITY: "Think about the pleasure the artist has taken in painting the knife Pomona clutches.
 It's a loaded symbol..."
 Share what you think this knife represents in this work.

-Vertumnus appeared to Pomona in a number of guises: reaper, herdsman, fisherman and finally old woman.

-Why do you think she trusted the last form?

-Ferdinand Bol (1616-1680), The Netherlands, Vertumnus and Pomona, 1644, oil on canvas mounted on panel, Bequest of Mrs. Frieda Hauck, 1957.212
+Ferdinand Bol (1616-1680), The Netherlands, Vertumnus and Pomona, 1644, oil on canvas mounted on panel, Bequest of Mrs. Frieda Hauck, 1957.212 LOOK AGAIN: